JuliaMath/GSL.jl/README.md

   using regular expressions.
 * Heuristics for creating convenience functions are in [gen/heuristic.jl](gen/heuristic.jl).
+* Docstrings are created from the GSL docs in
-* Hand-written convenience functions are in [src/manual_wrappers.jl](src/manual_wrappers.jl).
+* Hand-written convenience functions are in [gen/readdocs.jl](gen/readdocs.jl) [src/manual_wrappers.jl](src/manual_wrappers.jl).